reillytilbury/coppafish/docs/index.md

 ## Running

-Coppafish can be run with a config file by running in the terminal
+Coppafish can be run with a config file.
+In the terminal
 ```console
 python -m coppafish /path/to/config.ini
 ```